bsblabs/embed-for-vaadin/README.md

 # Usage

-To use the Vaadin embed in your own projects, add the jar to your project's classpath or simply add the following dependency to your Maven project:
+To use this library in your own projects, add a dependency to it using you favorite build tool.
+For instance, with Apache Maven:

     <dependency>
         <groupId>com.bsb.common.vaadin</groupId>